Find Schools

 The states with the most job growth for Training or Development Specialist are Utah, Nevada, and Tennessee.
 Watch out if you plan on working in Alaska, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.

-Salary for a Training or Development Specialist
+Training or Development Specialist Salary

-The average yearly salary of a Training or Development Specialist ranges between $32,950 and $102,740.
+The typical yearly salary for Training and Development Specialists is somewhere between $32,950 and $102,740.

 undefined